 As per section 93(1) of the CGST Act, it has been clearly stated that if a person who is liable to pay the tax, interest, or any penalty as per the GST Law, passes away, the individual who is continuing the business or is the successor of the same shall be liable to pay any such tax or other dues pending for payment.

-Section 18(3) of the CGST Act, also states that the ITC or Input Tax Credit of a taxpayer can be transferred as long as all the liabilities associated with the same taxpayer are also being transferred in the manner specified in Rule 41.
+Section 18(3) of the CGST Act also states that the ITC or Input Tax Credit of a taxpayer can be transferred as long as all the liabilities associated with the same taxpayer are also being transferred in the manner specified in Rule 41.

-Hence, we can simply conclude that the successor who is carrying on the business of the deceased sole proprietor can obtain the credit of the Input Tax in the electronic credit ledger of the deceased proprietor if he is ready to take in the liability to meet any pending tax or other dues in the name of the same person.
+Hence, we can conclude that the successor who is carrying on the business of the deceased sole proprietor can obtain the credit of the Input Tax in the electronic credit ledger of the deceased proprietor if he is ready to take in the liability to meet any pending tax or other dues in the name of the same person.

 Transferring ITC to the Successor

-As per Rule 41 of the CGST Rules, the legal heir who is the successor of the business of the deceased sole proprietor should first submit the death certificate of his or her predecessor along with the succession certificate to the jurisdictional GST Officer for maintaining the same as documentary evidence.
+As per Rule 41 of the CGST Rules, the legal heir who is the successor of the business of the deceased sole proprietor should first submit the death certificate of their predecessor along with the succession certificate to the jurisdictional GST Officer for maintaining the same as documentary evidence.
 After this, the officer to whom the documents were submitted shall enter or add the name of the legal heir or the successor as the authorized signatory for the deceased sole proprietor, provided that in case of a minor legal heir or successor, the legal guardian of such person shall function as the authorized signatory.

 Cancellation of GST registration in the event of the death of the Sole Proprietor